 The Special Operations Division is a diverse group with varying responsibilities.
-Under the umbrella of Special Operations are the following Units: Traffic Safety, the Special Response Team, Crime Prevention, Hawthorne District Patrol, Independence Center Substation, Weed and Seed program, D.A.R.E. and SRO programs, Volunteers in Police Service (VIPS), Liquor Enforcement, the Reserve Unit and the Canine Unit.
+Under the umbrella of Special Operations are the following Units: Traffic Safety, Accident Investigation (AIU), Motorcycle, Highway Traffic Safety, the Special Response Team, Hawthorne District Patrol, Independence Center Substation, D.A.R.E. and SRO programs, the Reserve Unit and the Canine Unit.

 The Traffic Safety Unit consists of a squad of Accident Investigators and a squad of Selective Enforcement officers.
 The primary goal of the Traffic Safety Unit is to improve the safety of the roadways of Independence through the enforcement of traffic laws, the investigation of traffic accidents, and working with traffic engineering agencies to improve the flow of pedestrian and vehicle movement.
 The Traffic Safety Unit is also aggressive in the enforcement of laws aimed at impaired drivers.
 The Traffic Safety Unit also has a full-time parking enforcement officer, as well as volunteers who assist with handicapped parking and fire lane enforcement and school crossings.

 The Special Response Team (SRT) includes a full time team of officers and one part time teams.
 SRT provides support to the Patrol Division and other units within the police department.
 SRT has many duties, but chief among them is the handling of barricaded party and hostage situations and high risk warrant service.
 SRT trains regularly to remain adept at handling dangerous situations with the goal of ensuring a peaceful outcome and the safety of all.